Malik-M/Minesweeper/README.md

  Side Project

 ## Intro
-This side project is to complment my other side project where i only used Blueprints to create a prototype.
+This side project is to complement my other side project where I only used Blueprints to create a prototype.
 For this project I recreated Minesweeper only using C++

 ## Objectives
  - Create Minesweeper
- - Gain experince with the C++ side of the engine by only using C++ for this project.
+ - Gain experience with the C++ side of the engine by only using C++ for this project.

 ## How to Run
-- Download the entire resposotory.
+- Download the entire repository.
 - Open the project with the Unreal Engine.
 - Press play